Jeunese/jeunese.github.io/docs/voice-and-tone.md

 Avoid:

 -  Culture-specific references, including idioms, colloquial language, regionalisms, and slang.
--  Phrases with indirect, ironic, or humourous meaning, which can be misinterpreted or irritating.
+-  Phrases with indirect, ironic, or humorous meaning, which can be misinterpreted or irritating.
 - Long and complicated sentences.
 - Marketing and sales language.
 - Technical jargon.
 - Ambiguous terms.
+See [Word choice guidelines](https://jeunese.github.io/#/style-guide?id=word-choice-guidelines) for a list of ambiguous words and phrases to avoid.

 |Guidance | Examples |
 |---|---|